kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	// Regarding Conflict Management, Listeners in a ListenerSet follow the same
 	// rules of Listeners on a Gateway resource.
 	//
-	// This validation should happen within all of the ListenerSets attached to a
+	// Listener validation should happen within all of the ListenerSets attached to a
 	// Gateway, and the precedence of "parent Gateway" -> "oldest first" ->
 	// "alphabetically ordered" should be respected.
 	//
 	// ListenerSets containing conflicting Listeners MUST set the Conflicted
 	// Condition to true and clearly indicate which Listeners are conflicted.
+	// </gateway:util:excludeFromCRD>
 	//
 	// +listType=map
 	// +listMapKey=name